 The entry point for the ELF image was either not specified, or was not set because there was more than one section with an entry point linked-in.
-You must specify the single, unique entry point with the linker option -entry, e.g. -entry 0x0 is typical for an embedded system.
+You must specify the single, unique entry point with the linker option --entry, e.g. --entry 0x0 or --entry <label> is typical for an embedded system.

-L6306W: '<attr1>' section <objname>(<secname>) should not use the address of '<attr2>' function <sym>.
+L6306W: '<attrl>' section <objname>(<secname>) should not use the address of '<attr2>' function <sym>.
 See L6238E.